jrandj/java-11/README.md

 1. Assigning a smaller type to a larger type is known as **implicit widening conversion** as no cast is required.
 To assign a larger type to a smaller type, for a compile time constant (i.e. final) the compiler will automatically narrow the value.
 If the source variable is not a constant then a cast is required, this is known as **explicit narrowing**.
 Determining the value that will actually be assigned when doing an explicit can be complicated.

-1. A string is an object if class java.lang.String.
+1. A string is an object of class java.lang.String.
 String is a final class and implements java.lang.CharSequence.
-String is immutable so the value cannot be changed after instantiating.
+String is immutable so the value cannot be changed after instatiation.

 1. A string can be instantiated using:
     ```java